annie0sc/gdp_group4/IndividualContributions/Sindhuja_individualContribution.md

 - 08/24/2020 - 45 min zoom call - To discuss on the progress and ideas to design interface sketches and proposal document.

 - 08/26/2020 - 30 min zoom call - To discuss the review version of proposal.

+# Module 1 - Individual 2

+08/31/2020 - Worked out of Class - Prepared presentation slides.

+09/02/2020 - Attended Class - Presented our proposal to client.

+09/04/2020 - Attended zoom class - Hosted by Dr. Badami.

+## Half day work (08/24/2020) - 4 hours

+-

+## Meetings

+- 08/31/2020 - 30 min zoom call with team - Discussed about presentation ideas.

+- 09/02/2020 - 30 min zoom call with team - Discussed about the changes we need to make as per the client feedback.